 You may be wanting to understand the different kinds of leather substitutes available.
 You might wonder how well each type of leather alternative stands up to the natural animal hides, but you find yourself confused.
 There are so many different terms concerning the faux leather products out there, that it’s hard to tell which one might be durable and which one might not.
 Here’s a small guide to help you understand each type of substitute available.
+The various types of faux leather can be used for a variety of things and are generally low cost compared to real leather.
+Depending on your preferred fabric base, you can choose between various options.
+Learn more in this article.

 What is imitation leather?